hww/XiDebugMenu/README.md

 ## Colors

 - booleans
-  - yellow _color for label for enabed feture_
+  - yellow _color of label for enabed feture_
-  - white _color for label for disabled feature_
+  - white _color of label for disabled feature_
 - integers,floats,enums
-  - bright green _color for value for default_
+  - bright green _color of value for default_
-  - yellow _color for value and label for not default value_
+  - yellow _color of value and label for not default value_
 - actions
   - gray _color for inactive action_
   - other _color for active action_